-The Mobile Bay Watershed encompasses 65% of the land area for the state of Alabama, along with portions of Mississippi, Georgia and Tennessee.
-Mobile Bay is the end-point for the Mobile, Tombigbee, Black Warrior, Alabama, Coosa and Tallapoossa Rivers.
-The watershed is a vast network of over 250 separate waterways, including rivers, bays, creeks, bayous, lakes, cutoffs, branches, and sloughs.
+The Mobile Bay Watershed encompasses 65% of the land area for the state of Alabama, along with portions of Mississippi, Georgia, and Tennessee.
+Mobile Bay is the end-point for the Mobile, Tombigbee, Black Warrior, Alabama, Coosa, and Tallapoossa Rivers.
+The watershed is a vast network of more than 250 separate waterways, including rivers, bays, creeks, bayous, lakes, cutoffs, branches, and sloughs.

-Mobile Bay is Alabama’s central estuary serving as a transitional zone where the river’s fresh water can mingle with tidally influenced marine waters.
-An estuary is a partially enclosed body of water formed where freshwater from rivers and streams flows into the ocean, mixing with the salty water of the Gulf or an ocean.
+Mobile Bay is Alabama’s central estuary, serving as a transitional zone where the rivers’ fresh water can mingle with tidally-influenced marine waters.
+An estuary is a partially enclosed body of water formed where freshwater from rivers and streams flows into the ocean, mixing with the salty water.
 Estuaries are environmentally and economically important because of their exceptional biological diversity and productivity.

-Alabama is home to an immense diversity of plant and animal life, ranking fourth nationally in overall diversity, Alabama ranks number ONE for freshwater fish, mussels, turtles, snails, and crayfish species.
+Alabama is home to an immense diversity of plant and animal life, ranking fourth nationally in overall diversity.
+Alabama ranks number ONE for freshwater fish, mussels, turtles, snails, and crayfish species.
 Our Delta is home to more than 800 species of non-vertebrates, 337 species of fish (36 at risk), 126 amphibians & reptiles (30 at risk), 355 Birds (38 at risk), 49 mammals (7 at risk).
 (See Mobile Bay NEP for more information.)